-Like we said above, there’s no magic bullet for treating chemobrain.
-Fortunately, there are still many things you can do to control your symptoms and boost your day-to-day quality of life.
-Here are our 7 favorite tips:
+Like we said above, there’s no magic bullet for treating chemo brain.
+Fortunately, there are still many things you can do to control your symptoms and limit the effects of chemo brain on your daily life.
+Here are our seven favorite tips:

 1. Track your symptoms

 The more you know about your symptoms, the better.
-Try to jot down where and when you have the most trouble (you can use your Jasper tracker for this).
+Try to jot down where and when you have the most trouble or use our symptom-tracker.
 Are you hungry or tired?
 Is it morning or night?
 What’s going on around you?
 Details like these can help you see important patterns so you can avoid circumstances that are more difficult for you.